chvlyl/chvlyl.github.io/cv/index.md

 ## Education
 * 2011-now, PhD student in Genomics and Computational Biology, University of Pennsylvania
+Thesis: Statistical methods for microbiome data analysis
 * 2009-2011, M.Phil in Bioinformatics, The Chinese University of Hong Kong
+Thesis: Development of bioinformatics algorithms for trisomy 13 and 18 detection by next generation sequencing of maternal plasma DNA
 * 2008-2009, Intern, Institute of Genetics and Developmental Biology Chinese Academy of Sciences
 * 2004-2008, BS in Biology, University of Science and Technology of China
+Thesis: ChIP-Seq data analysis

 ## Teaching Experience
 * TA for GCB535 Introduction to Bioinformatics 2015 Fall
+	- Designed course materials and taught computation labs for Linux, R, Python and popular bioinformatics tools
 * TA for GCB535 Introduction to Bioinformatics 2016 Fall
+    - Designed course materials and taught Linux, R, Python, machine learning with Scikit-learn and popular bioinformatics tools

 ## Reviewer Experience
 * PLoS One